confluentinc/ksql/docs/operate-and-deploy/high-availability-pull-queries.md

 ksql.query.pull.enable.standby.reads=true
 ```

-This first configuration tells {{ site.kstreams }} that we want a separate task which will operate
+This first configuration tells {{ site.kstreams }} to use a separate task that operates
 independently of the active (writer) state store to build up a replica of the state.
 The
-second indicates that we want to allow reading from the replicas (a.k.a standbys) if we fail to read
+second config indicates that reading is allowed from the replicas (or _standbys_) if reading fails
-from the active.
+from the active store.

-This is sufficient to allow for high availability pull queries in ksqlDB, but it requires every
+This approach is sufficient to enable high availability for pull queries in ksqlDB, but it requires that every
-request to try the active first.
-A better approach is to use a heartbeating mechanism to
+request must try the active first.
+A better approach is to use a _heartbeating_ mechanism to
-preemptively catch failed nodes before a pull query arrives, so it can forward straight to a
+detect failed nodes preemptively, before a pull query arrives, so the request can forward straight to a
 replica.
-That can be done as follows:
+Set the following configs to detect failed nodes preemptively.

 ```properties
 ksql.heartbeat.enable=true
 ksql.lag.reporting.enable=true
 ```

-The first configuration does heartbeating, which should significantly speed up request handling
+The first configuration enables heartbeating, which should improve the speed of request handling significantly
 during failures, as described above.
-The second allows for lag data of each of the standbys to be
+The second config allows for lag data of each of the standbys to be
 collected and sent to the other nodes to make routing decisions.
-The lag in this case is how many
+In this case, the lag is defined by how many
 messages behind the active a given standby is.
-The user can even provide a threshold in a pull
+If ensuring freshness is a priority, you can provide a threshold in a pull
-query request to avoid the greatest outliers if ensuring freshness is a priority:
+query request to avoid the largest outliers:

 ```sql